K-Pet/labrat/README.md

-# labrat
+# labrat - lab resource allocation tool

-simple lab manager
+labrat manages lab inventory and provides a way to allocate resources to users.